rails/rails/guides/source/rails_on_rack.md

 config.middleware.swap ActionDispatch::ShowExceptions, Lifo::ShowExceptions
 ```

-#### Middleware Stack is an Enumerable
+#### Deleting a Middleware

-The middleware stack behaves just like a normal `Enumerable`.
-You can use any `Enumerable` methods to manipulate or interrogate the stack.
-The middleware stack also implements some `Array` methods including `[]`, `unshift` and `delete`.
-Methods described in the section above are just convenience methods.

-Append following lines to your application configuration:
+Add the following lines to your application configuration:

 ```ruby
 # config/application.rb
 config.middleware.delete "Rack::Lock"
 ```

-And now if you inspect the middleware stack, you'll find that `Rack::Lock` will not be part of it.
+And now if you inspect the middleware stack, you'll find that `Rack::Lock` is
+not a part of it.

 ```bash
 $ rake middleware